mbachmann/java-fx-address-book/README.md

 There are two ways to use this tutorial:

 1. **learn-a-lot track**: Create your own JavaFX project from the ground up.
-2. **fast track**: Check out the desired branch of the tutorial part into your IDE.
+2. **fast track**: Check out the desired branch of the tutorial part into your _IDE_.
 Then go through the tutorial to understand the code.

 The best way to start is **forking** or cloning this repository.